top of page

 Eucalyptus leaves 2

-Feel free to reach out with any questions to ease any concerns you may have about seeing a counsellor or psychotherapist for the first time.
-I am here to help.
+Please feel free to reach out with any questions or concerns you may have about seeing a counsellor or psychotherapist for the first time.

-We can work with your schedule and lifestyle, from the comfort of your home, your happy place, or even surrounded by nature, as long as you have an internet connection.
+Therapy can fit around your schedule and lifestyle.
+Sessions can take place from the comfort of your home, your favourite place, or even surrounded by nature — anywhere with a stable internet connection.

-Our practice is based in Sydney, NSW, and we are available online in all Australian States and Territories.
+My counselling and psychotherapy practice is based in Sydney, NSW, and sessions are available online via secure telehealth across all Australian states and territories.

 Colibri Logo